 The Aspen Hill Minor Master Plan Amendment area is adjacent to greater Aspen Hill's largest suburban shopping areas, with access via two major highways (MD 185 and MD 97), and a potential future Bus Rapid Transit (BRT) station and line along Georgia Avenue.
 Although mature, the commercial area remains under-developed, but with potential to yield a greater mix of uses over time, for the benefit of surrounding communities.
-As redevelopment occurs, the area will apply strong urban design principles, as well as sustainable and low impact development to improve neighborhood connectivity, create new community open space and, by promoting distinctive architecture, define a stronger local identity.
+As redevelopment occurs, the Minor Amendment area presents an opportunity to apply sustainable urban design principles to improve neighborhood connectivity, create new public open space, and define a stronger local identity through distinctive architecture.
 Context sensitive transitions in the scale of new development will be provided to the adjacent single-family residential neighborhoods.
 Safe, attractive, and well-connected pedestrian and bicycle linkages to and between neighborhoods, services, and amenities will strengthen the walkability and desirability of the area.